Bollingen Prize: Inception and controversy

 The prize was established in 1948 by Paul Mellon, funded by a US $10,000 grant from the Bollingen Foundation to the Library of Congress.
 Both the prize and the foundation are named after the village of Bollingen, Switzerland and the Bollingen Tower, where Swiss psychiatrist Carl Jung had his home.
 The inaugural prize, chosen by a jury of Fellows in American Letters of the Library of Congress, was first awarded to Ezra Pound for his collection of poems The Pisan Cantos.

-The choice of a work by Ezra Pound who had been a committed fascist sympathizer and who was then under indictment for treason in World War II for his anti-Semitic broadcasts infuriated many.
+The choice of a work by Ezra Pound who had been a committed fascist sympathizer and who was then under indictment for treason in World War II for his antisemitic broadcasts infuriated many.
 A bitter controversy ensued in the press, and a congressional committee requested the Library of Congress disassociate itself from the award.
 The unused portion of the grant was returned to the Bollingen Foundation in 1949.

 Continuance through the Yale University Library

 The Bollingen Foundation decided to continue the program with the administrative tasks being handled by the Yale University Library.
 The prize was awarded annually from 1948 to 1963.
 In 1963, the amount of the award was increased to $5,000.
 After 1963, it was given every other year.
 The Bollingen Foundation was dissolved in 1968, and the Andrew W. Mellon Foundation took over funding.
 In 1973, the Mellon Foundation established an endowment of $100,000 to enable the Yale Library to continue awarding the prize in perpetuity.

 In 1961, a similar prize was set up by the Bollingen Foundation for best translation.
-The prize for best translation was given out only from 1961-1968.
+The prize for best translation was given out only from 1961–1968.
 It was first won by Robert Fitzgerald for his translation of the Odyssey.
 It has also been won by Walter W. Arndt for his translation of Eugene Onegin, and in 1963 by Richard Wilbur and Mona Van Duyn jointly.